 A rainy day makes for the perfect opportunity to sit down and start planning your next adventure; especially if you’ve been itching to get away.

 If you need help choosing where to travel next, why not visit the travel section of our site?
-Here you’ll find holiday destinations both in the UK and abroad.
-Or, if you’re thinking about travelling solo for the first time (or the first time in a while), then you might want to check out our handy guide, which has lots of tips and ideas for travelling alone.
+Or, if you’re thinking about travelling alone for the first time (or the first time in a while), you might like to check out our handy guide to solo travel.

-You can also browse this week’s top travel deals on our website, which will hopefully help you save some money on your next escape.
+You can also browse thousands of travel deals on our website, which will hopefully help you save some money on your next escape.

 Final thoughts...